RMangel-VRT/HPCRM/replit.md

-# Landscaping CRM
+# High Plains Property Maintenance CRM

 ## Overview
-A multi-tenant SaaS CRM for landscaping businesses, managing customers, contacts, notes, contracts (service types, billing), and company settings.
+A CRM for High Plains Property Maintenance, managing customers, contacts, notes, contracts (service types, billing), and company settings.
 It features role-based access control and a vertical slice architecture for data isolation.
 Key capabilities include a Contract Builder for generating maintenance contracts and a mobile-first Ticketing System for field crew task management.
 The project aims to streamline operations and enhance service delivery for landscaping companies.

 ## User Preferences
 Preferred communication style: Simple, everyday language.